AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/sequential-data-store-dev/sds-write-data.md

 # Write data

 The Sequential Data Store (SDS) REST APIs provide programmatic access to read and write SDS data.
-This topic describes things to note when writing to an SdsStream.
+This topic provides guidelines when writing to an SdsStream.

 When working in .NET, convenient SDS Client libraries are available.
 The `ISdsDataService` interface, accessed using the `SdsService.GetDataService()` helper, defines the available functions.